Map created using OpenLayers 4

 Through the years, Ottawa has seen many buildings come and go.
 Some were lost to fire, some demolished for the expansion of parkland, roads and other improvements while others were removed to make way for newer buildings.

-This project includes an online map showing the outline footprint of buildings which existed in 1912 but no longer exist today.
+The map above shows the outline footprint of buildings which existed in 1912 but no longer exist today.
 Each footprint contains information and photos of these buildings.

 There is also a list of the buildings.